 What you will learn

-The aim of this course is to introduce students to the disciplines of organisational behaviour, as they apply within the defence sector.
+The aim of this course is to introduce you to the disciplines of organisational behaviour, as they apply within the defence sector.

 Knowledge and Understanding